mysto/java-fpe/README.md

     pt;ciphertext;plaintext
 ```

+## The FF3 Algorithm

+The FF3 algorithm is a tweakable block cipher based on an eight round Feistel cipher.
+A block cipher operates on fixed-length groups of bits, called blocks.
+A Feistel Cipher is not a specific cipher,
+but a design model.
+This FF3 Feistel encryption consisting of eight rounds of processing
+the plaintext.
+Each round applies an internal function or _round function_, followed by transformation steps.

+The FF3 round function uses AES encryption in ECB mode, which is performed each iteration
+on alternating halves of the text being encrypted.
+The *key* value is used only to initialize the AES cipher.
+Thereafter
+the *tweak* is used together with the intermediate encrypted text as input to the round function.

+## Other FPE Algorithms

+Only FF1 and FF3 have been approved by NIST for format preserving encryption.
+There are patent claims on FF1 which allegedly include open source implementations.
+Given the issues raised in ["The Curse of Small Domains: New Attacks on Format-Preserving Encryption"](https://eprint.iacr.org/2018/556.pdf) by Hoang, Tessaro and Trieu in 2018, it is prudent to be very cautious about using any FPE that isn't a standard and hasn't stood up to public scrutiny.

 ## Implementation Notes

 This implementation follows the algorithm as outlined in the NIST specification as closely as possible, including naming.